 Admissions & Records

-In general, in-state status is determined by the following guidelines:
+In general, In-State status is determined by the following guidelines:

 • A student who graduated from an Oklahoma high school and has resided in the state for 2 years prior is classified as in-state;